nukalasrimanthreddy/Word_Guessing_Game/README.md

 ## Notes
 **Ensure you have an active internet connection because the app uses a MongoDB database hosted on MongoDB Atlas.**

-**If you have MongoDB installed locally, update the `.env` file with your local connection string.**
+**If you have MongoDB installed locally, update the connection string in the `.env` file to use your local database instead.**

 ---

 ## MongoDB Collections
 - **users** – Stores user credentials and type (player/admin)
 - **words** – Stores the list of words for the game
 - **games** – Stores active and completed game records
 - **guesses** – Stores all guesses submitted by players

 ---

 ## How to Play
 - Register as a player.
 - Login to start playing.
 - Click "Start Game" to get a random word.
 - Enter your guesses in the input box (5-letter words).

 **Feedback colors:**
 - Green: Correct letter in correct position
 - Orange: Correct letter in wrong position
 - Grey: Letter not in word

 **Maximum 5 guesses per game.**

 **Admins can login to view reports but cannot play games.**

 ---

-## Author
+# Author
 **Nukala Srimanth Reddy**

 **GitHub: https://github.com/nukalasrimanthreddy**